 In first grade math word problems, the “why” is often quite simple to identify, but you should still be asking.

 Find out why the child chose to count, add or subtract.
 Have him explain his reasoning in his own words and help him write it down.
-Then, talk about how he came to that conclusion, encouraging him to continue to think about the problem and his steps for solving.
+Then, talk about how he came to that conclusion, encouraging him to continue to think about the problem and his steps for solving it.